cs0320-s24/mock-typescript/README.md

 3. tests for viewing a file without headers
 4. tests for switching csvs

+Search.spec.ts:

+1. Search requires login
+2. Search requires loading the CSV
+3. Several mocked tests get the correct content (pre-defined for now)
+4. Search is invariant to capitalization, assuming the backend does a “fuzzy search” implementation
+5. Search can handle empty responses (no rows found)
+6. Sequential searches, one after the other, can be done.
+7. It’s possible to do view, then search.
+It’s also possible to do search without view.
+8. Column identifier can be an index or name
+9. Search works in multiple files, including one without a header
+10. After logging in once and loading in a csv, signing out clears the csv from memory, meaning we cannot search it without loading it in again
+11. We can search through data of different forms, such as single-column data

 # How to

 Start the server: run “npm start” in the terminal and command-click the link to get to the website.
 Click Login to begin!